storedsafe/tokenhandler/README.md

 action:
   {login,check,logout}  What to do
-    login               Login to StoredSafe and aquire token check               Renew token if still valid
+    login               Login to StoredSafe and acquire token check               Renew token if still valid
     logout              Logout from StoredSafe and disable token
 ```